OXID-eSales/country-vat-module/README.md

 ## Branch Compatibility

+* b-7.1.x - compatible with OXID eShop b-7.1.x branch, works with `Twig engine` only
-* b-7.0.x branch is compatible with OXID eShop compilation b-7.0.x
+* b-7.0.x branch is compatible with OXID eShop compilation b-7.0.x and allows `Legacy Smarty engine` version support
 * b-6.x branch / v1.x is compatible with
   * OXID eShop compilation 6.1, 6.2 and 6.3 (6.0 with higher php versions may work as well, but module is not tested with it, so we cannot guarantee)
   * OXID eShop b-6.4.x branch with PHP 7.4 and 8.0